Volt's "Zone Control" Junction Box

 A.Every one of our fixtures are either solid brass or solid copper (depending on the fixture you choose).
 Although the use of aluminum and or plastic may save in upfront cost and weight our solid construction fixtures are built to last a lifetime as a permanent part of your landscape.

-We now deliver on Saturdays* (At no additional cost for residential/non-commercial addresses).
-Any residential delivery scheduled to arrive on a Monday based on the map below, will now arrive 2 days earlier on Saturday!
-(For example: Order at 4:30pm on a Friday and if you live in FL you'll have it the next day on Saturday.)
+We offer residential delivery on Saturdays to most locations at no additional cost.
+Most residential deliveries scheduled to arrive on a Monday will now arrive 2 days earlier on Saturday!
+(For example: Order before 5pm on a Friday and, if you live in a location that would typically receive ground orders in 1 day, you would receive your order on Saturday.)

 We require $1,000 USD order minimum (before shipping charges) on first time orders and a $500 USD order minimum (before shipping charges) on all future orders with an established account.

-We do not profit on shipping, in fact we pass on our FedEx discount to you.
-Our products are made of the highest quality heavy duty material (solid brass, no lightweight aluminum), as a result they weigh a lot.
+Many of our products are made of heavy-duty materials and as a result weigh a lot.
 Weight is the primary factor in estimating shipping charges calculated by FedEx, and with larger orders, weight can total hundreds of pounds.
-Sites that offer free shipping are charging much more for an equivalent product.
+To help offset some of this cost, we pass on our high-volume FedEx discount to you.